vkaushik2004/Hash_Function/README.md

 # Hash_Function
-Repo for a Hash function Project for Data Structures and Algorithms Class
+Repo for a Hash function Project for Data Structures and Algorithms Class.
+The task for this project was to create a chaining hash function which places words into a hashmap.
+For my implementation, this meant taking the sum of the ASCII values of a word and then dividing that by the length of the table.
+For example, the word apple has the value of 27.
+In a 5 key table, 27%5 = 2.
+Therefore the word apple is placed into slot 2.